Peter Prosper: Club career

 Prosper began his senior career at TT Pro League club United Petrotrin during the 1995 season.'
 After two seasons in Trinidad and Tobago, in 1996 Prosper moved to Lebanon, joining Lebanese Premier League reigning champions Al Ansar.'
 In his first season in Lebanon, Prosper won the 1996–97 league title as the competition's top goalscorer with 22 goals.'
 He was also nominated Al Ansar FC Player of the Year.
 With Al Ansar, Prosper won the league title three consecutive seasons (1997 to 1999), as well as the Lebanese FA Cup in 2001–02.'

 In 2003 Prosper moved back to United Petrotrin (SWIF), before joining South Starworld Strikers in January 2004.
 He signed for San Juan Jabloteh in October 2004, scoring a hat-trick on his debut.
 He moved back to Lebanon at Akhaa Ahli Aley for the 2004–05 season, scoring three goals,' before moving back to United Petronin the following season.
-In March 2006 played for San Juan Jaboleh, before joining United Petrotrin once again the same month.
+In March 2006 played for San Juan Jabloteh, before joining United Petrotrin once again the same month.

 He left United Petrotrin in July 2007 to return to Lebanon once again, signing with Al Mabarra; he won the 2007–08 Lebanese FA Cup.'
 He ended his career with Racing Beirut in Lebanon during the 2008–09 season.